wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-- As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above.
+As the first step, you can build a Ballerina executable archive (.balx) of the service that you developed above.
 Navigate to `/content-based-routing/guide` and run the following command.

 ```bash
    $ ballerina build company_recruitment_agency_service
 ```

-- Once the company_recruitment_agency_service.balx is created inside the target folder, you can run that with the following command.
+Once the `company_recruitment_agency_service.balx` file is created inside the target folder, you can run that with the following command.

 ```bash
    $ ballerina run target/company_recruitment_agency_service.balx
 ```

-- The successful execution of the service will show us the following output.
+The successful execution of the service will show us the following output.

 ```
    ballerina: initiating service(s) in 'target/company_recruitment_agency_service.balx'
 	ballerina: started HTTP/WS endpoint 0.0.0.0:9091